rboninsegna/Luma3DS/README.md

 2. Save as /puma/code_sections/[u64 titleID in hex, uppercase].bin
 3. Make sure the appropriate option is enabled, and that you're working on a regular app (title ID 00040000-*)

+### eShop country spoofing

+1. Create a text file: 2 characters uppercase country name.
+Any further characters, including line breaks, are ignored.
+2. Save as /puma/locales/country.txt
+3. As long as the file exists, this feature is always enabled.

 ## Compiling

 First you need to install DevKitARM.